The Technology Behind Infrared Roof Inspections

 Is Special Training Required to Operate the Infrared Camera for Roof Inspections?

 Yes, you do need specialized training to use an infrared camera for roof inspections.
-It’s important for professionals to grasp the basics of thermography, know how to operate the camera and be able to interpret the data correctly to spot and diagnose roofing problems.
+Professionals need to grasp the basics of thermography, know how to operate the camera, and be able to interpret the data correctly to spot and diagnose roofing problems.